publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptII/m__us_usc_t19_s1673c.md

     (d) __Additional rules and conditions__

-    The administering authority may not accept an agreement under subsection (b) or (c) of this section unless—
+    The administering authority may not accept an agreement under subsection (b) or (c) unless—

         (1) it is satisfied that suspension of the investigation is in the public interest, and